Detection of Quasi-periodic Oscillations in SGR 150228213: Periodogram analysis for SGR 150228213

-We extract the source spectra, background spectra and generate the instrumental response matrix from the detector $\rm NaI_4$ and $\rm NaI_8$.
-All spectra are fitted using {\tt Xspec} \citep{1996ASPC..101...17A}, the best-fit parameters with their 1$\sigma$ confidence region error are generated from the MCMCs.
-As for the parameter estimation and model selection, we use the maximum likelihood for Poisson data with Gaussian background to estimate the best-fit parameters \citep{1996ASPC..101...17A} and select the 'best' model following the Bayesian information criterion (BIC) \citep{1978AnSta...6..461S}, the numerical value of which is calculated by
+If we treat SGR150228213 as a possible short GRB, we can use the $Amati$ relation \citep{2006MNRAS.372..233A} to check if it is correlated with the trend of short GRBs based on the energy spectrum analysis for it.
+In this case, we used the COMPT model and the multi-color blackbody (mBB) model to fit the energy spectrum of SGR 150228213 in 8 keV$-$40 MeV, and check which model fits the burst better to compute the fluence of SGR 150228213.
+We extract the source spectra, background spectra, and generate the instrumental response matrix from the detector n4, n8 and b0.
+All spectra are fitted using {\tt Xspec} \citep{1996ASPC..101...17A}, we use the maximum likelihood for Poisson data with Gaussian background to estimate the best-fit parameters and choose the optimum model parameters through the MCMCs.

-where $k$ is the number of model parameters, $n$ is the number of data points and $\mathcal{L}$ is the maximum likelihood.
-When we compare the BIC of two models, if $\Delta$BIC $<$ 2, we consider both of them can equally explain the spectra, if $\Delta$BIC $>$ 2, we prefer the model with smaller BIC.

-Five models are used for spectral fitting: the blackbody (BB), optically thin thermal bremsstrahlung (OTTB), the superposition of two blackbodies (2BB), a power law with high energy exponential cutoff (CPL) and the multi-color blackbodies (mBB).